GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs/modules/schema-custompost-meta/en.md

 ![Defining the entries in the Schema Configuration](../../images/schema-configuration-custompost-meta-entries.png "Defining the entries in the Schema Configuration")

-Otherwise, the entries defined in the "Schema Custom Post Meta" tab from the Settings will be used:
+Otherwise, the entries defined in the "Custom Post Meta" tab from the Settings will be used:

 ![Defining the entries in the Settings](../../images/settings-custompost-meta-entries.png "Defining the entries in the Settings")